utepnetlab/opentap/README.md

 # What is OpenTap?

 OpenTap is a software defined networking interface to network tap devices.
 Network tap devices are devices that can capture data plane traffic in a network.
 This data can be collected in various formats such as pcap (packet capture) or NetFlow (flow records in CSV).
+OpenTap has been generalized to also capture sensor data from Phidgets USB sensors.
 OpenTap configuration is set by an administrator through the opentap.conf file.
 The OpenTap interface is a remote invocation service that can be implemented on top of other protocols such as SSH or HTTP (via REST API).

 # How do I install OpenTap?

 OpenTap depends on Python3, please install Python3 first and be sure "python3" is in your path.
-If the Python3 installation does not create an executable called "python3", creating a soft link called "python3" that links to the executable name using "ln -s".
+If the Python3 installation does not create an executable called "python3", create a soft link called "python3" that links to the executable name using "ln -s".
 Be sure to also install pip3; creating a soft link called "pip3" if necessary.

 Once Python3 is properly installed, execute the installation script: sudo bash install.sh